Barrie Keeffe: Teaching and UN work

 Keeffe taught dramatic writing at City University, London (2002–06), was Judith J. Wilson Fellow at Christ's College, Cambridge (2003–04), and a visiting lecturer and patron of Writing for Performance at Ruskin College, Oxford (2003–04).
 In 1995, the United Nations' fiftieth anniversary, he served as a United Nations Ambassador.

 Honours and awards

 In 1978, Keeffe received the Paris Critics Prix Revelations, and the Mystery Writers of America Edgar Allan Poe Award in 1982.
 In 2010, he was made an Honorary Doctor of Letters at Warwick University.

 Personal life and death

-Barrie was married four times.
-His first marriage was to Dee Truman, a social worker, from 1969 until they divorced 10 years later.
+Keefe was married four times.
+His first marriage was to Dee Truman, a social worker, from 1969 until their divorce 10 years later.
 His second marriage was to the novelist and theatre director Verity Bargate, who died in 1981.
-After her death, Keeffe was guardian to her two sons, Sam and Tom, whom he brought up.
+After her death, Keeffe was guardian to her two sons, whom he brought up.
 His third marriage was to Julia Lindsay, a pop music agent, from 1983 until their divorce in 1993.
 In 2012, he married the film and television producer Jacky Stoller.

 Keeffe died on 10 December 2019, following a brief undisclosed illness.
 He was 74.